YellowMinionPlannet/Notes/PowerAppsTraining/Udemy_HenryHabib_CompleteGuideToMicrosoftPowerApps.md

 At the right top corner of the screen there's a diagnostic icon, you can use that to do error checking.

 # Section 5: Intermediate: Canvas Apps

+## Contexual variables/Global variables/Collections

+Contexual variables is variable to the current screen, global variables can be shared among screens.
+Collections is close to the datasource, user can modify its items instead of set it as a whole.

+## Creating the New Form screen

+NewForm Function will make specific form a new form.

+`NewForm(Form2); Navigate(EditScreen)`

+EditForm Function will make specific form a edit form.
+`EditForm(Form2); Nagigate(EditScreen)`